-Appropriate Crisis Response includes preparation, response and recovery components, but more than that it is led and managed by well trained, competent leaders that understand the how, why and what of a crisis and can lead through the proverbial stormy seas.
+Appropriate Crisis Response includes preparation, response, and recovery components, but more than that it is led and managed by well-trained, competent leaders that understand the how, why and what of a crisis and can lead through the proverbial stormy seas.

 The Importance of the First Responder

 There are first responders in any incident.
-Sometimes it is the trained first aider that rushes to deal with an injury, sometimes it is the PR Department fielding a call from the media alleging environmental pollution, other times it may be the HR and Security managers that have to attend to an incident of workplace violence.
+Sometimes it is the trained first aider that rushes to deal with an injury, sometimes it is the PR department fielding a call from the media alleging environmental pollution, other times it may be the HR and Security managers that have to attend to an incident of workplace violence.

 First Responders may be in your legal department fielding product recall liabilities, but regardless of their specific job titles, they must be capable of grasping the enormity of a critical event as it unfolds.
-“Before first responders arrive to assess a crisis, your internal leaders need to be prepared for – and trained in – the science of crisis response”, to quote Laurence Barton in the excellent book Crisis Leadership Now – A Real world guide to Preparing for Threats, Disaster, Sabotage and Scandal.
+“Before first responders arrive to assess a crisis, your internal leaders need to be prepared for – and trained in – the science of crisis response”, to quote Laurence Barton in the excellent book Crisis Leadership Now – A Real-world Guide to Preparing for Threats, Disaster, Sabotage, and Scandal.

-A smouldering crisis is any serious business problem which is not generally known within or without the organisation, which may generate negative news coverage if or when it goes “public” and could result in fines, penalties or unbudgeted expenses or breakdown of relationships.
+A smouldering crisis is any serious business problem which is not generally known within or without the organisation, which may generate negative news coverage if or when it goes “public” and could result in fines, penalties, or unbudgeted expenses or breakdown of relationships.

-Organisations like Sasol worry about a recurrence of the explosion that claimed a number of lives.
+Organizations like Sasol worry about a recurrence of the explosion that claimed a number of lives.

-Organizations worry because even though they have excellent health & safety records, not even the best crisis prevention plans cannot always a momentary lapse of reason, an oversight or just plain human error.
+Organizations worry because even though they have excellent health & safety records, not even the best crisis prevention plans cannot always a momentary lapse of reason, an oversight, or just plain human error.

-Others worry about potential product recalls – and you should if you are selling, manufacturing or distributing – as we have had a number of high profiled withdrawals.
+Others worry about potential product recalls – and you should if you are selling, manufacturing, or distributing – as we have had a number of high profiled withdrawals.

-Other organizations worry about workplace stoppages’, outages and potential mistrust being created through wrongful actions by employees.
+Other organizations worry about workplace stoppages’, outages, and potential mistrust being created through wrongful actions by employees.

 But worry is like a rocking chair.
 You move back and forward but go nowhere.
 Should you not train your leaders in the science of crisis response?